jusinam/Pitch/README.md

 # PITCH
-Mpasho is a news highlight application that gives access to the users about what is happening worldwide.
-The application posses news from different sources.
+Pitch is a flask application that allows users to add pitches and other users able to vote on them.
+The pitches are categorized.

 ## Author
 * Evans Nyambane